 Source: Instagram @mayorcantrell

-Let’s keep it real: the world is doing the most when it comes to the Coronavirus Disease 2019.
+Let’s keep it real: the world is doing the most when it comes to COVID-19.
 For the past few weeks, the disease has been sweeping through the nation, trying to take us out.
 The World Health Organization has declared the COVID-19 outbreak a pandemic, and just recently, NOLA.com reported that, as of today, there are six Coronavirus cases in Louisiana with three positive tests for New Orleans residents.

 With that being reported, our beloved Mayor of New Orleans, Latoya Cantrell, has canceled all public events from Wednesday to Sunday.
 Events included in the lineup are Wednesday at the Square, the Downtown St. Patrick’s Day parade, Irish Channel St. Patrick’s Day parade, the Italian American parade, the Single Men Social Aid and Pleasure Club second line and Uptown’s Super Sunday.